Asynchronous parallel primal-dual block coordinate update methods for affinely constrained convex programs: Introduction

 \subsection{Contributions}

 The contributions are summarized as follows. \begin{itemize} \labelitemi{--} \item We propose an async-parallel BCU method for solving multi-block structured convex programs with linear constraint.
 The algorithm is the first async-parallel primal-dual method for affinely constrained problems with \emph{nonseparable} objective.
-When there is only one node, it reduces to a novel serial primal-dual BCU method with stepsize adaptive to blocks. \item Merely with convexity, convergence of the proposed method is guaranteed.
+When there is only one node, it reduces to a novel serial primal-dual BCU method. \item With convexity and existence of a primal-dual solution, convergence of the proposed method is guaranteed.
 We first establish convergence of the serial BCU method.
 We show that the objective value converges in probability to the optimal value and also the constraint residual to zero.
 In addition, we establish an ergodic convergence rate result.
 Then through bounding a cross term involving delayed block gradient, we prove that similar convergence results hold for the async-parallel BCU method if a delay-dependent stepsize is chosen. \item We implement the proposed algorithm and apply it to the basis pursuit, quadratic programming, and also the support vector machine problems.
 Numerical results demonstrate that the serial BCU is comparable to or better than state-of-the-art methods.
 In addition, the async-parallel BCU method can achieve significantly better speed-up performance than its sync-parallel counterpart. \end{itemize}